 Poland

-The Housing First advocacy started in Poland in 2013 and was led by homelessness experts involved with FEANTSA. beginning in 2019 two EU funded pilot programs were kicked-off in three towns.
-Up to date about 183 people had a chance to take part in a HF based program run by six operators including ngos and municipalities.
+The Housing First advocacy started in Poland in 2013 and was led by homelessness experts involved with FEANTSA. beginning in 2019 two EU funded pilot programmes were kicked-off in three towns.
+Up to date about 183 people had a chance to take part in a HF based programme run by six operators including NGOs and municipalities.
 New opportunities are opening with the EU programming period of 2021-27.

 In 2016 the findings of the Housing First – Evidence Based Advocacy project showed that among the homeless population there was a substantial group of people whose needs were not addressed despite them using services.
 Their profiles were coherent with HF customers.